venkatesh023/xk6-sql/README.md

   set CGO_ENABLED=1
   xk6 build --with github.com/stefnedelchev/xk6-sql-with-oracle
   ```

+## Runtime
+If you're using Oracle, make sure you have downloaded the Basic or Basic Light instant client for oracle from [here](https://www.oracle.com/database/technologies/instant-client/downloads.html).
+After extracting the content of the client make sure to set the `ORACLE_HOME` environment variable on your system and make it point to the Oracle instant client directory.
+Additionally, add the directory to the `PATH` variable.
+Keep in mind that some column types of Oracle have specifics so make sure you check the [caveats section of the Go driver for Oracle docs](https://github.com/godror/godror#caveats).

 ## Development
 To make development a little smoother, use the `Makefile` in the root folder.
 The default target will format your code, run tests, and create a `k6` binary with your local code rather than from GitHub.